Lumae Privacy Policy

 This section supplements the information contained in the main policy and applies solely to residents of California.

-C. Washington Residents (My Health My Data Act - MHMDA)
+B. Washington Residents (My Health My Data Act - MHMDA)

 This section supplements the information contained in the main policy and applies solely to Washington residents regarding their "Consumer Health Data" as defined broadly under the MHMDA.8

-D. Residents of Other US States
+C. Residents of Other US States

 Comprehensive state privacy laws are now in effect or coming into effect in numerous US states (e.g., Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, Virginia).21 Residents of these states generally have rights similar to those described under CCPA/CPRA and GDPR, such as rights to access, correct, delete, obtain a copy of their data, and opt-out of certain processing activities like targeted advertising or the sale of personal data (though Lumae does not currently engage in these opt-out relevant activities).
 Please refer to Sections IX and X to understand and exercise your rights.
 We strive to honor these rights in accordance with applicable state laws.